 When you copy files from Windows computer or Mac to your USB drive, SD card, pen drive, external hard drive, or similar, you may see the error the item can't be copied because it is too large for the volume's format because of FAT32 limitation.

 It's easy to resolve the issue by formatting your hard drive to exFAT or NTFS file system.
 You can follow the step-by-step guides above to finish the job.

-To address the too large for the volume's format issue on Windows 11/10, the best way is directly converting FAT32 to NTFS with EaseUS partition manager in simple clicks.
+To address the too large for the volume's format issue on Windows 11/10, the best way is directly converting FAT32 to NTFS with free EaseUS partition manager in simple clicks.
 No data deletion, no worries.